Recurrent Meningitis Awareness Day

 - Vitamin B12

-Currently, Research is being performed at Aarhaus University in Denmark that hopes to better understand the cause of recurrent viral meningitis.
-Below is information provided by the investigators:
+Currently, Research has been completed at Aarhaus University in Denmark that hopes to better understand the cause of recurrent viral meningitis.
+They hope to have the results available publicly in 2020.
+Below is the most current information provided by the investigators:

 Identification of novel innate immunodeficiencies in patients with HSV-2 Mollaret’s meningitis